-Rangi Ruru provides an unparalleled opportunity for girls who have an interest in horse riding and the equine industry.
+Rangi Ruru provides an unparalleled opportunity for girls to pursue their interest in horse riding and the equine industry.

 There are a selection of courses available to senior students (Years 11 to 13) with NCEA unit standards.
 Equine Studies form part of the Levels 1 – 3 Certificate, alongside our traditional academic subjects, ensuring an all-round education.
 These courses will appeal to students wishing to pursue an interest in the equine industry or agriculture and animals more generally (i.e. veterinary science, breeding, competition, vet technician or vet nursing).
-Opportunities include short and long-term courses, as well as practical experiences and can be personalised to each student as part of their individual development plan.
+Opportunities include short and long-term courses, as well as practical experiences, and can be personalised to each student as part of their Personal Development Plan (PDP).

 Many Rangi Ruru riders are selected to represent the school in a range of Equestrian disciplines.
 We have individuals and teams competing in regional and national interschool competitions in dressage, show jumping, show hunter, eventing, mounted games, polo and endurance.
 Equestrian has joined other sporting codes in the annual Secondary Schools Winter Tournament week held at venues across New Zealand.